-We joined the nationwide Space for Cycling campaign backed by Jon Snow.
-Space for Cycling calls on councillors across the country to make streets safe for anyone to cycle, anywhere.
+We are part of the nationwide Space for Cycling campaign backed by Jon Snow.
+Space for Cycling calls on councillors across the country to make streets safe for anyone to cycle, people of all ages and abilities, anywhere.

 Check the CTC’s national map to find out which Councillors support Space for Cycling and how your council is shaping up nationally.
 Live in Newcastle?
 Here’s our ward map illustrating the level of political support for Space for Cycling.

 What is Space for Cycling?

 Jon Snow, the Channel 4 News broadcaster and CTC President, has backed the campaign in an online video (watch below) and said: “Space for Cycling means creating safe conditions on major roads and junctions, lowering speed limits and reducing through motor traffic on residential streets.
 Some councils are now showing real enthusiasm for action to make cycling a safe and normal activity which everyone can benefit from.
 We now need a really strong show of public support for the long-term planning and funding that this will require.”

 The national Space for Cycling campaign aims to create the conditions where anyone – of all ages and all abilities – can cycle, anywhere, safely – coordinated by CTC in conjunction with local cycle campaign groups, building on a London-focussed initiative run by the London Cycling Campaign.
 It is supported by cycle industry funding from the Bicycle Association’s ‘Bike Hub’ levy and by private donations.

 The six Space for Cycling themes sit in two local authority / highway authority categories:

 Better traffic engineering : protected space on main roads

 Better town and traffic planning : lower speed limits • removing through motor traffic • cycle routes through green spaces • safe routes to schools • cycle friendly town centres